ITU-PhDClub/itu-phdclub.github.io/content/authors/robert-bayer/_index.md

 ---
 # Display name
-title: "Kasper Hjort Berthelsen"
+title: "Robert Bayer"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "kasper-hjort-berthelsen"
+- "robert-bayer"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Vice Chair
+role: Board Member

+# Organizations/Affiliations
+organizations:
+- name:
+  url: ""

-# # Short bio (displayed in user profile at end of posts)
+# Short bio (displayed in user profile at end of posts)
-# bio:
+bio:

-# # List each interest with a dash
+# List each interest with a dash
 # interests:
 # - Interest 1
 # - Interest 2